datacite/blog/source/posts/datacite-open-hours.html.md

 ![](/images/uploads/screen-shot-2019-07-31-at-11.43.10.png)

-You can read the full presentation and feedback here (LINK), and you can check out the [DataCite Chat Room on the PIDForum](https://www.pidforum.org/c/datacite-chat-room).
+You can view the full presentation and feedback [here](https://datacite.org/assets/Open_Hours_July_%202019.pdf), and you can check out the [DataCite Chat Room on the PIDForum](https://www.pidforum.org/c/datacite-chat-room).